Menu

 Natalie Nimmer

-Today’s guest is NATALIE NIMMER who has lived in the RMI off an on since 2002*.
+My Remembering RMI guest is NATALIE NIMMER who has lived in the RMI off and on since 2002*.

 In the Fall of 2002, a World Health Organization team visited Wotje for a non-communicable diseases project.
 Every adult met with the team and left their appointment with a health card indicating their weight, girth (measurement around their stomach), and height.
 This card included a chart showing heavier weights and larger girths corresponded with increased health risks.